JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/flippertutorial.md

 ### Considerations for Private Mode

-- By not contributing to public flips, you'll only see flips based on market data you personally view.
+- By using private flips mode, you'll only see flips based on market data you personally view.
 - This means you'll need to be more active in browsing the market to discover opportunities.
 - Consider switching between private and public modes to check what's available.
 - Whenever someone consumes a flip, whether in private or public mode, all flips for all users that involve any of the market orders from the consumed flip will also be marked as consumed.
 - Private mode will always be OFF by default, since it's important to contribute to AODP's public data, which power AFM's other systems, like the price checker and the crafting calculator.
+- Even on Private Flips Mode, upgrades materials (like runes, souls and relics) will still be uploaded to public AODP data.
+This is to make sure you get up to date prices for your upgrade flips.
 - Private mode has no effect on historical market or gold prices upload, which are always uploaded to AODP database.

 ### Checking Your Private Flips